davesag/api-server-boilerplate/README.md

 - `npm run lint` will lint it
 - `npm run prettier` will prettify it
 - `npm run test:unit:cov` will run the unit tests with code coverage
-- `npm run test:mutants` will run the unit tests with mutation testing

 ## Contributing